codatio/codat-docs/docs/accounting-api/guides/invoice-finance/process-invoice.md

 :::note Loan application frontend

-We use [Swagger](http://localhost:5069/swagger/index.html) to act as a presentation layer to interact with the demo endpoints.
-There are two endpoints that support the creation and processing of the application form, and three endpoints to interact with webhook rules you have previously set up.
+We use [Swagger](http://localhost:7278/swagger/index.html) to act as a presentation layer to interact with the demo endpoints.
 Remember to click **Try it out** and **Execute** when working with Swagger.
 :::

-Call the `GET /applications/start` endpoint to trigger the creation of a new invoice financing loan application.
+Call the `POST /applications/start` endpoint to trigger the creation of a new invoice financing loan application.
 In the background, the app creates a company using Codat's `POST /companies` endpoint using the application `id` as the company name.

 Codat returns the company and application `id`s in the endpoint response together with a `linkUrl`.
 In the demo, we will use these elements to fill in the application details and connect a data source next.